Tobander/MLProject-CustomChatbot/README.md

 By default, the length of the embedding vector will be 1536, so our product data will significantly grow in size in this step.

 📓 **Notebook:** You can find the complete code in get_embeddings.ipynb

+# 🟢 Building the Front-End
+So the next step now is to build a simple GUI where the user can type in a question and receives a book recommendation.
+To be able to do this there are several steps.
+For the Front-End, we build a FLASK app with an input textfield and an output textarea.
+We then need a function that takes the user's input, calculates it's Embedding and then compares it to our Embedding database.
+We then take the best matching record and display its contents in the textarea.

+**A FLASK app** is a simple program that lets you create web applications.
+In our case we only need one page and need to tell FLASK what happens, when the user types in a question in the textfield.

+**To get the Embedding** we once again use the `text-embedding-3-small` model but we also need a function to calculate the similarity between the user's input and our database.
+To do this we use the before mentioned cosine similarity to check which of our books has the highest score and save all the information about it in a variable.
+We later need to feed this information to GPT-4 so we already bring it in a matching format.

+**To display the recommendation** we then return the varibale back to FLASK to show its contents in our textarea.

+📓 **Notebook:** You can find the complete code in app.ipynb